 About 80 percent of adults experience low back pain at some point during their lifetime.
+And lower back pain is among the top health concerns for people who drive for a living.
 When it comes to pain (whether it's your back, knees, or elsewhere) it's easy for professional guidance to sound like a broken record, but it's true -- an active approach to care by regularly performing exercises for lower back pain is vital, even if you have yet to suffer regular pain in that region.

 Potential causes of lower back pain include sprains and strains; disc degeneration, rupture, and/or herniation; skeletal irregularities; and spinal degeneration or deformities.
 Because there's such a wide range of causes, it's not prudent to provide a blanket exercise program without understanding your own specific diagnosis and symptoms.
 So while you should consider implementing the following exercises as part of your regular routine, be sure to seek pain management direction from your doctor before you do so.

 A recent study published in the Journal of Orthopaedic & Sports Physical Therapy examined 17 mechanical factors related to low back pain and revealed that back extensor endurance (or lack thereof) had the highest association.
 In other words, if you increase the endurance of your lower back muscles, you are less likely to get injured and/or feel pain.
 In order to gain endurance, focus less on weight and more on repetitions of high quality.
 In addition to isolated back extensor training, it's important to work on your entire core through exercises such as planks.